 The first step in becoming a volunteer for Catholic Charities is to apply on-line at: ccdocle.org/volunteer/volunteer-application.

 We firmly believe that volunteers are vital staff support and should be placed in meaningful assignments that match your interests and utilize your talents.
 Placement is based on available openings.
-The volunteer process includes successful completion of: an application (below), interview/general orientation, reference/background checks, Virtus training for adults (National Catholic Risk Retention Group, Inc) and training for individual assignments.
+The volunteer process includes successful completion of: an application (above), interview/general orientation, reference/background checks, Virtus training for adults (National Catholic Risk Retention Group, Inc) and training for individual assignments.
 A tuberculosis test is also required for those volunteering with Adult Day Services.

 We invite you to explore the various ways you can make a difference in someone’s life and perhaps even your own.
 Whether you are a student or a retiree, working or looking at gaining experience, your help is important in any one of the following programs.